root-project/root/README/ReleaseNotes/v636/index.md

 * The RooFit legacy interfaces that were deprecated in ROOT 6.34 and scheduled for removal in ROOT 6.36 are removed.
 See the RooFit section in the 6.34 release notes for a full list.
 * The `TPython::Eval()` function that was deprecated in ROOT 6.34 and scheduled for removal in ROOT 6.36 is removed.
 * The `RooDataSet` constructors to construct a dataset from a part of an existing dataset are deprecated and will be removed in ROOT 6.38.
 This is to avoid interface duplication.
 Please use `RooAbsData::reduce()` instead, or if you need to change the weight column, use the universal constructor with the `Import()`, `Cut()`, and `WeightVar()` arguments.
+* The ROOT splash screen was removed for Linux and macOS

 ## Python Interface